NelsenEW/espdrone-lib-python/docs/matlab.md

 ------------------------------

-Once you have installed the matlab engine, you can use any matlab commands (or your own matlab scripts) from within the Crazyflie API.
+Once you have installed the matlab engine, you can use any matlab commands (or your own matlab scripts) from within the Espdrone API.
 To do this:

 1. Import the matlab engine with: `import matlab.engine`{.python}